.png/:/)

 Funding does not influence operations, findings, or editorial direction.

-Independence is not a positioning statement.
+Independence is not a branding exercise.

 It is an operational requirement.